MMTObservatory/pyINDI/README.md

 # Client

-The best way to get started with a client is to use the [SkeletonClient.py example] (example_clients/SkeletonClient.py).
+The best way to get started with a client is to use the [SkeletonClient.py example](example_clients/SkeletonClient.py).
 This is made to match [skeleton.py](example_drivers/skeleton.py) driver but should also work with other device drivers.

 To run this client: